 Drama (DRA)

-Prerequisite Subjects English (C)
+General senior subjectQCE

+GeneralGeneralPrerequisite SubjectsEquipment

-Equipment Black leggings or pants Performing Arts T-shirt Laptop
+Black leggings or pants

+Performing Arts T-shirt

+LaptopCostsØverviewSourceSource

 Drama fosters creative and expressive communication.
 It interrogates the human experience by investigating, communicating and embodying stories, experiences, emotions and ideas that reflect the human experience.
 It engages students in imaginative meaning-making processes and involves them using a range of artistic skills as they make and respond to dramatic works.